 The self-paced course will be a 30 day self-paced course and is ideal for individuals who are unable to attend the hybrid options listed below.
-It is recommended that one is proficient in online learning platforms such as Google Classroom and has prior experience in health care.
+It is recommended that one is proficient in online learning platforms such as Google Classroom, has prior experience in health care, and is proficient in reading & writing English.
 The Competency Exam will be in-person in the North Metro Denver Area.
 Please contact Kristie Ashby at email@example.com or 303-457-3288 for more information.

 Due to COVID-19, the course will be conducted digitally through Zoom and will be a blend of live and recorded presentations.
 Upon successful registration, the Zoom login information will be provided.
 Course materials will be provided through Google Classroom.